 Strange man: ‘So I have a gun, and I come up to you trying to steal your bicycle, you will defend yourself…’

-I’m thankful, because I just have no clue how to deal with such insanity.
+I just have no clue how to deal with such talks.
 In Pakistan or Yemen no one came up to me to advocate for guns, nor did they do so in Afghanistan….